-- 1. The respondent is currently a candidate for county judge in the 1998 election. - 2.
-The respondent filed a campaign treasurer appointment on November 8, 1996, and filed the judicial declaration of intent on November 13, 1997, after receiving notice of this complaint.
+- 1. The respondent is currently a county court-at-law judge who is seeking re-election in 1998. - 2.
+The respondent's current campaign treasurer appointment was filed in January 1986 and her judicial declaration of intent was filed on November 13, 1997, immediately after receiving notice of this complaint.
 The respondent made campaign expenditures and accepted campaign contributions before filing the judicial declaration of intent.